xlladdins/xll/docs/Excel4MacrosH-P.md

 **PRINTER.SETUP**?(printer\_text)

-Printer\_text    is the name of the printer you want to switch to.
+Printer\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of the printer you want to switch to.
 Enter printer\_text exactly as it appears in the Setup dialog box.

-**Note   **This function is only available in Microsoft Excel for Windows.
+**Note&nbsp;&nbsp;&nbsp;**This function is only available in Microsoft Excel for Windows.

 **Related Functions**

-PAGE.SETUP   Sets page printing specifications
+PAGE.SETUP&nbsp;&nbsp;&nbsp;Sets page printing specifications

-PRINT   Prints the active workbook
+PRINT&nbsp;&nbsp;&nbsp;Prints the active workbook

 Return to [top](#H)